fcrepo4-labs/fcrepo4-tests/README.md

 1. Verify regular user 1 can access **cover**
 1. Verify regular user 2 can't access **cover**

+1. Create a container that is readonly for regular user 1
+1. Create a container that regular user 1 has read/write access to.
+1. Verify that regular user 1 can create/edit/append the container
+1. Verify that regular user 1 cannot create a direct or indirect container that targets the read-only container as the membership resource.

+1. Create a container
+1. Add an acl with multiple authorizations for user 1
+1. Verify that user 1 receives the most permissive set of permissions from the authorizations

+1. Verify that the `rel="acl"` link header is the same for:
+    * a binary
+    * its description
+    * the binary timemap
+    * the description timemap
+    * a binary memento
+    * a description memento

+1. Verify that both a binary and its description share the permissions give to the binary.

 ### basic
 1. Create a container
 1. Create a container inside the container from step 1